RubyBarSchool/RubyBarSchool/README.md

 # About Me

-## Don’t wait for the perfect moment, take the moment and make it perfect. – Zoey Sayward
+## People have different reasons for the way they live their life.
+You cannot put everyone’s reasons in the same box – Kevin Spacey.
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=transparent)